 GenHERation®: What does Intuitive do?

 Tina Todasco: At Intuitive, we are passionate about enhancing minimally invasive care.
 I’m guessing most of you have either had surgery yourself or know someone close to you, like a friend or family member, who’s had surgery.
 In the past, surgery was most often “open surgery,” where the surgeon had to make a very large incision to perform the procedure.
 With the introduction of medical devices, many surgeries are now minimally invasive—meaning, you have three to four very small incisions, instead of a large one.
-With these much smaller incisions, many patients may experience benefits, such as recover faster, spend less time in the hospital, and are back to the things they love.
+With these much smaller incisions, many patients may experience benefits, such as recovering faster, spending less time in the hospital, and are back to the things they love.
 Intuitive is a leader in surgical robotics, which provides surgeons with a platform and technology they need to perform minimally invasive surgery.
-Last year, we surpassed 10 million procedures performed by physcians using a da Vinci system, and we’ll continue to work on solutions with the goals to deliver better outcomes, better patient experiences, better care team experiences, and a lower total cost to treat per patient episode.
+In 2021, we surpassed 10 million procedures performed by physicians using a da Vinci system, and we’ll continue to work on solutions with the goals to deliver better outcomes, better patient experiences, better care team experiences, and a lower total cost to treat per patient episode.

 GenHERation®: What is one of the biggest misconceptions about working in finance?